SolarPerformanceInsight/SolarPerformanceInsight.github.io/documentation/quickstart.md

 If your data doesn't include _module temperature_, you can upload _air temperature_ (and optionally, _wind speed_) and Solar Performance Insight will calculate cell temperature using a model.

-Weather data must include a _datetime index_ that is localized to the timezone.
-Localizing the index to the timezone avoids common pitfalls such as daylight savings hour shifts.
-Solar Performance Insight assumes that the datetime index has a fixed time spacing, in whole minutes.
+Weather data must include a _datetime index_ with a fixed time spacing in whole minutes.
+It is best if the datetime index is localized to the timezone.
+If the uploaded datetime index is not localized, Solar Performance Insight assumes that times are local to the selected timezone, and localizes the index for you.

 After you choose the file containing weather data for upload, Solar Performance Insight guides you through matching the columns in the data to the weather variables expected for the calculation.